COMMENT: Roma civil society can learn from both mistakes and local successes to make inclusion work

 Poverty and exclusion continue to remain a serious issue for Roma minorities across Europe, with high unemployment rates, substandard housing and segregated schooling.
-The European Roma are also subject to intense hate speech and acts of racism rooted in centuries old European tropes that dehumanize them and manifest as anti-Gypsyism, Roma experts told an online meeting organised by the British Labour Party’s Central and Eastern European branch last month.
+The European Roma are also subject to intense hate speech and acts of racism rooted in centuries-old European tropes that dehumanise them and manifest as anti-gypsyism, Roma experts told an online meeting organised by the British Labour Party’s Central and Eastern European branch last month.

 The former Hungarian Roma MEP Viktoria Mohácsi – who is currently in Canada in a protracted struggle for asylum there – recounted how over a decade ago, racist thugs had gone on a killing spree in Hungary killing six Romani people, including a five-year-old child.
 This dramatically highlighted the hate directed towards Roma communities, a racial animus that Mohácsi felt far-right and authoritarian populists were still mobilising in orchestrated xenophobic campaigns against Roma.